Bhawana Sharma

 Bhawana Sharma (born 2003) is a handball player from Himachal Pradesh.
 She plays for the India women’s National Handball team as centre back.

 Early life

-Sharma is from Navgaon, Kunihar taluk, Solan district, Himachal Pradesh, India.
+Sharma is from Navgaon, Kunihar, Solan district, Himachal Pradesh, India.
 Her father, Hem Raj, is a farmer and also works as a car mechanic during the off season.
 She is the youngest of three sisters, all handball players.
 She started playing handball in Class 6.
 The eldest sister, Nidhi, a former Indian player, got a government job in sports quota and her other sister, Mithali is also in the Indian senior team.
 The three girls were spotted and trained initially by former Indian handball couple Snehalatha and Sachin Chaudhary.
 All three sisters represented India in the 2023 Asian Games at Hangzhou, China.

 Career

 Sharma was part of the Indian senior when India made their debut in the 2022 IHF Women’s Junior World Championship.
 India had two wins and finished 26th in the championship.
 Sharma finished as the third top scorer in the tournament with 58 goals, only four less than the top scorers Kim Molenaar and Charlotte Cholevova.
 Her average of 8.29 goals per game was also third in the competition.
 Earlier, she was part of the Indian team that won the Asian Women's Junior Handball Championship in 2022.
 The win helped India qualify for their IHF World Championship qualification ever.

 In 2023, she was part of the Indian women's team at the Asian Games at Hangzhou, the People’s Republic of China.
 This is the fifth Asian Games for the Indian women's team.
 They finished third in a tough group behind Japan and China and failed to advance.

 In December 2024, she represented India in the Asian Women’s Handball Championship 2024 at the Indira Gandhi Arena in New Delhi.
 She performed well to bag the 'Player of the March' honour.
 India finished sixth, their best ever result in the Asian event.